New hearing aids? FAQs for (nearly) all you need to know

 Will I have perfect hearing?

 Don’t expect perfection.
 Hearing aids are not a “cure all," but are simply one tool to help you hear better.
 They are not a perfect replacement for normally-functioning ears.
-Although today’s hearing aids are miles above where they used to be, you might still have trouble hearing in certain situations, such as a noisy restaurant or at a party.
+Although today’s hearing aids are miles above where they used to be, you might still have trouble hearing in certain situations, such as a noisy restaurant or at a party with a lot of background noise.
 Keep in mind that even people with very good hearing also still have trouble catching every word of a conversation in these environments.

 What about after I'm used to them?

-Once you get used to your hearing aids, it's important to wear them as much as you possibly can (except for activities like sleeping, showering or swimming).
+Once you get used to your hearing aids, it's important to wear them as much as you possibly can (except for activities like sleeping, showering or swimming, unless you got waterproof hearing aids).
 Otherwise you'll just prolong or restart your adjustment period, to the point you may never quite get used to them.
 Also, it's just plain good for your brain to have the full stimulation of your environment.
 While our society tends to dismiss hearing loss as normal, it's bad for your brain, especially over time.
 That's why hearing loss is linked to things cognitive decline.
 The more you can wear your hearing aids, the better.

 Wait, so hearing aids do more than help me hear better?